Hero City of Ukraine

 Hero City of Ukraine (Місто-герой України, /uk/) is a Ukrainian honorary title awarded for outstanding heroism during the Russian invasion of Ukraine.
 It was awarded to ten cities in March 2022.
-In October 2025 awarded to 16 cities.
+In October 2025 it was awarded to 16 more cities.
 This symbolic distinction for a city corresponds to the distinction of Hero of Ukraine awarded to individuals.

 History

 The modern title of Hero City of Ukraine was introduced on March 6, 2022, by decree No. 111 of 2022 by President Volodymyr Zelenskyy following the 2022 Russian invasion of Ukraine.
 The award is related to the modern Ukrainian title of the Hero of Ukraine.
 In a public broadcast, Zelenskyy stated:

 "I decided to mark our Hero Cities with a special title that already existed.
 When another invasion was defeated.
 But a similar invasion.
 Another invasion.
 But no less cruel invasion."

 In addition to renewing the status of Kyiv, Odesa, Sevastopol and Kerch, decree 111 also awarded the title to the cities of Chernihiv, Kharkiv, Kherson, Mariupol, Volnovakha, and the rural settlement of Hostomel.

-On March 25, 2022, Zelenskyy gave the title of Hero City to another 4 cities by decree No. 164/2022, namely: Bucha, Irpin, Okhtyrka and Mykolaiv.
+On March 24, 2022, Zelenskyy gave the title of Hero City to another 4 cities by decree No. 164/2022, namely: Bucha, Irpin, Okhtyrka and Mykolaiv.

+On October 1, 2025, the title was granted to 16 more cities: Bashtanka, Druzhkivka, Huliaipole, Kostiantynivka, Kramatorsk, Kupiansk, Marhanets, Nikopol, Orikhiv, Pavlohrad, Pokrovsk, Sloviansk, Starokostiantyniv, Sumy, Trostianets, and Voznesensk.